What is RunBet?

 Do I need a running watch or wristband to track my outdoor runs?

 No. You don’t need a wearable device to play RunBet.
-All you need (for tracking runs outside) is a phone with GPS and a free running app called Runkeeper, available for iOS and Android.
-(In the future we’ll support other running apps.)
-Once Runkeeper is connected to RunBet, we “see” your runs and can automatically credit you.
-You just need to set up Runkeeper and make sure it’s tracking your runs.
+All you need (for tracking runs outside) is a phone with GPS and one of the following free running apps which are available for iOS and Android: Runkeeper or Strava (in the future we’ll support other running apps).
+Once you have Runkeeper or Strava connected to RunBet, we “see” your runs and can automatically credit you.
+You just need to make sure the app is properly tracking your runs.

-Note that if you run indoors on treadmills, you don’t need Runkeeper – in that case, you can send photos of your treadmill along with sweaty selfies to our Referees to get credit for your runs.
+Note that if you run indoors on treadmills, you don’t need a run tracker – in that case, you can send photos of your treadmill along with sweaty selfies to our Referees to get credit for your runs.

 What if I use a running watch?
 Can I use that to get credit for my runs?

-Yes!
-You can use a wearable device so long as it can connect to your Runkeeper account (which you can get for free).
-Refer to Runkeeper for supported wearables here.
-Note that we can only credit runs that are officially supported and reported through Runkeeper so be sure your wearable device is supported and that all your runs appear in Runkeeper.
+You can use other wearable devices as well so long as they can connect to your Runkeeper or Strava accounts (which you can get for free).
+Refer to Runkeeper for supported wearables here, and refer to Strava for supported wearables here.
+Note that we can only credit runs that are officially reported through Runkeeper, Strava, or Garmin Connect.
+This is why it is important to make sure your wearable device is supported and that all your runs appear in one of the supported apps.

-What if my RunKeeper doesn't capture my mileage one day?
+What if my run tracker doesn't capture my mileage one day?

 Technology sometimes breaks.
 Batteries die, devices malfunction, technology fails, snooze buttons get mysteriously pressed.
-To be fair to the other players, it is entirely your responsibility to make sure your phones and devices are working and that you record your runs such that we can see them via Runkeeper (for outdoor runs).
-If for some reason Runkeeper doesn’t successfully record a run, we can’t credit it towards your game.
+To be fair to the other players, it is entirely your responsibility to make sure your phones and devices are working and that you record your runs such that we can see them via Runkeeper, Strava, or Garmin Connect (for outdoor runs).
+If for some reason your run tracker app doesn’t successfully record a run, we can’t credit it towards your game.
 It sucks when this happens but you may need to repeat a run from time to time.
-We suggest checking RunBet after using Runkeeper to confirm that your run has synced correctly.
-Similarly for indoor runs we can’t be responsible for treamill malfunctions.
+We suggest checking RunBet after using your run tracker app to confirm that your run has synced correctly.
+Similarly for indoor runs we can’t be responsible for treadmill malfunctions.
 It’s a good idea to give yourself some slack in the game, particularly towards the end, to allow for technology glitches.

 Why are the rules in my RunBet game different from the rules in the last one I played?